regebro/supporting-python-3/source/foreword.rst

-written in Python 3 than in Python 2 over the history of the Python language, so not porting means your project will eventually be left behind (this is already starting to happen for projects which have publicly said they will not switch, leading people to find alternatives for both their Python 2 and Python 3 code in make sure they can switch to Python 3 when ready).
+written in Python 3 than in Python 2 over the history of the Python language, so not porting means your project will eventually be left behind (this is already starting to happen for projects which have publicly said they will not switch, leading people to find alternatives for both their Python 2 and Python 3 code, to make sure they can switch to Python 3 when ready).
 Sitting idly by as the world changes around you is not a good thing to do if you want to stay relevant.